spack/spack/lib/spack/docs/packaging_guide.rst

      - A spec that is expected from detection
      - Any valid spec
      - Yes
+   * - ``results:[0]:extra_attributes``
+     - Extra attributes expected on the associated Spec
+     - Nested dictionary with string as keys, and regular expressions as leaf values
+     - No

 """""""""""""""""""""""""""""""
 Reuse tests from other packages